A Non-Expert's Introduction to Data Ethics for Mathematicians: Data Ethics, the Mathematics Community, and Mathematical-Science Education

 Mathematical research also does not occur in a vacuum, especially when we apply our algorithms and other methods to social systems \cite{chiodo2023}.
 It is not a traditional part of curricular education or research education in the mathematical sciences to teach our students and the other junior community members about data ethics and other ethical considerations \cite{rycroft2022,muller2022}, but this needs to change.\footnote{One positive development is that some computer-science conferences now require authors to include ethics statements in their submitted papers.} What we choose to teach (and choose not to teach, or choose to mention in only a cursory way) impacts what our students and other mentees do with their education.
 Other disciplines (e.g., the social and medical sciences) have thought \emph{a lot} more about ethics than mathematics (and allied disciplines), and we should be guided by the best practices that they have developed.
 Many of these best practices arose in the aftermath of ethically problematic studies, and ethical guidelines have developed as people have tried to learn from past mistakes.
 As in other arenas, the mathematics community has had major ethical problems (e.g., through various forms of social toxicity), but these problems traditionally have arisen in issues other than the scientific use and abuse of data.
 This situation has changed; mathematicians are now also facing data-related issues directly in their research.
 What we learn, teach, and do needs to catch up to this reality.

-It is important for mathematical scientists (and others) to think carefully about ethics and engage with it throughout their careers.
+It is important for mathematical scientists (and others) to think carefully about ethics and engage with it throughout their careers~\cite{chiodo2024}.
 We need to incorporate data ethics into the core education in the mathematical, statistical, and computational sciences.
 We are increasingly using social, animal, and human data (including potentially personal data) in our research.
 We need to think carefully about when it is appropriate to use such data and when it is not appropriate, and there needs to be systematic training to help mathematical scientists confront these issues.
 See \cite{loukides2018} for a short book on ethics and data science, \cite{ethics2016} for a theme journal issue on data ethics, \cite{veliz2021} for a wide-ranging handbook of digital ethics, \cite{hippo2021} for a discussion of the ethics landscape in mathematics and advocacy of a ``Hippocratic Oath'' for mathematics (also see \cite{hippo2022}), and \cite{skufca2021} for an article with a useful discussion and pointers to several relevant resources.
 See \cite{acm-ethics} for the Code of Ethics and Professional Conduct of the Association for Computing Machinery (ACM).
-A recent paper \cite{buell2022} used the ethical-practice standards of the ACM and the American Statistical Association (ASA), which both represent disciplines that are relevant to mathematics, in a survey of mathematicians about ethical standards.
+Buell et al.~\cite{buell2022} leveraged the ethical-practice standards of the ACM and the American Statistical Association (ASA), which both represent disciplines that are relevant to mathematics, in a survey of mathematicians about ethical standards.
+See \cite{tractenberg2024a,tractenberg2024b} for further discussions of the guidelines that they developed for ethical mathematical practice, and see \cite{walk2024} for associated teaching materials.
 To help acknowledge issues like data ethics in the mathematical sciences, it is also relevant to include pertinent information on departmental websites.
 For an example website, which I helped produce at University of Oxford in the aftermath of a study \cite{Traud2012} by my collaborators and me that uses Facebook data, see \cite{MI-ox-data}.